Civil War Trails: Battles on the Home Front

 212 Reservoir St. Harrisonburg, VA 22801

 Woodbine Cemetery was chartered in March 1850.
-Later that same year a lot was purchased for burials when Harrisonburg’s first mayor Isaac Hardesty sold 2½ acres to the cemetery company.
+Later that same year a lot was purchased for burials when Harrisonburg’s first mayor, Isaac Hardesty, sold 2½ acres to the cemetery company.
 Woodbine was developed as the town’s main cemetery, and the need for gravesites for fallen Civil War soldiers became apparent early in the conflict.
 The nearby action where General Turner Ashby was killed and the battles at Port Republic and Cross Keys added additional burials, as did fatalities at Harrisonburg’s Confederate General Hospital.
-A one-acre lot was donated by Harrisonburg merchant Samuel Shacklett for a “Soldiers’ Cemetery.”
+A one-acre lot was then donated by Harrisonburg merchant Samuel Shacklett for a “Soldiers’ Cemetery.”
 In June 1868 women from the town formed a Ladies Memorial Association, led by Mrs. Juliet Lyle Strayer.
 The Memorial Association provided care and maintenance for the graves of fallen Confederates buried there.

 Turner Ashby Monument

 Gen. Turner Ashby, in command of Jackson’s cavalry, was mortally wounded at this site, now marked with a monument and a small park.
 His death on June 6, 1862, immediately preceded the battles of Cross Keys and Port Republic.
 Walk to two Civil War interpretive signs about the engagement at “Chestnut Ridge” in 1862 where Turner Ashby. was killed, and another one depicting “The Battle of Harrisonburg in 1862” on the same day.
 The Turner Ashby Chapter of the United Daughters of the Confederacy No. 162 holds annual memorial observance of the death of Confederate Gen. Turner Ashby in June each year.
 Visitors and group tours are welcome.